sylakarola/s.peka.la-fork/src/pages/project/lego-ideas.md

 website had never been given enough love.
 It had never been prioritized due to its low visibility compared to other parts of the site.
 However, during our interviews we discovered it was a go-to place for many users as they often stater their user journey there.
 The profile page was a "safe" for all the projects users submitted or sets they followed to know the current state of things.
 We decided to revisit its design.
-We started with a user test at LEGO World (a yearly event happening in Copenhagen) where we presented the existing at that time profile page and asked for feedback.
+We started with a user test at <abbr title="a yearly event happening in Copenhagen">LEGO World</abbr> where we presented the existing at that time profile page and asked for feedback.
 On that day we collected a lot of information around information architecture and jobs to be done on and around that page.
 Next, we sketched scenarios for all user groups,